 It’s probably a whole lot less comfortable, especially when you consider how many low-cost carrier alternatives exist and operate on the same major networks most Americans are familiar with.

-Reducing the cost of your cell phone bill can free up an extra $25 or even $50 a month, which could leave with you over $500 more dollars a year to bank in savings.
+Reducing the cost of your cell phone bill can free up an extra $25 or even $50 a month, which could leave with you over $500 more dollars a year to save or invest.

 Final Thoughts on Testing Your Budget

 There is a difference between having a budget and using a budget.
-Taking a monthly budget and multiplying each line by 12 is an important way to test the strength of your budget.
+Taking a monthly budget and multiplying each line by 12 is a meaningful way to test the strength of your budget.

-If you never stop to truly examine where your dollars are going not just throughout each month, but over the course of the year, you may not get to bank as many of your bucks as you thought.
+If you never stop to honestly examine where your dollars are going not just throughout each month, but over the year too, you may not get to bank as many of your bucks as you thought.

 Article written by Penny